osm-merge/osm-merge/docs/trails.md

 ## National Forest Service Trails

-The US Forest Service makes much of their data publically accessible, so it's been a source for imports for a long time.
+The US Forest Service makes much of their data publicly accessible, so it's been a source for imports for a long time.
 There is a nice detailed wiki page on the [Forest Service Data](https://wiki.openstreetmap.org/wiki/US_Forest_Service_Data).
 The